To arrange your training, email firstname.lastname@example.org

-- Frameworks for prioritising, assessing, and communicating action to minimise global heating
+- Frameworks for prioritising, planning and communicating action to minimise global heating

 Training takes the equivalent of a full day, divided into 4 parts.

-Learners take Part 1 at their own speed (90min.), before Part 2 brings the cohort together for group activities (3 hours, including two breaks).
+Learners take Part 1 at their own speed (‘non-synch’, for 90min.), before Part 2 brings the cohort together for group activities (3 hours, including two breaks away from the screen).